 Learning is a lifelong experience.
 As a school, Hillside is involved in a continual process of enhancing our teaching practices and knowledge of factors that affect children’s ability to be successful learners with a sense of positive well-being.
 Often what we learn and discover at Hillside is important information for parents or anyone involved with the development of children.
 Below, you will find many resources that we hope will help you in your quest to support your child.
-If you have questions about your child’s learning, Kathy Sherman, Director of Hillside School, is happy to help.
+If you have questions about your child’s learning, Kathy Sherman, Director of Enrollment, is happy to help.

 Instruction for individuals with reading disabilities/deficits should address all five components of reading including phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Additionally, interventions should be: